Lehdari/Mycelium/README.md

 # Mycelium

-This project is generated from Lehdari's minimal C++ library template.
+Mycelium is my general-purpose library for all recyclable code I've created.